Menopause Fatigue Causes: Why Low Energy Is Not “Just Hormones”

 When Supplements May Be Considered

 Supplements should never substitute whole foods, and they should never be introduced blindly in midlife.
-Evidence-informed supplementation usually follows three steps: food-first correction, objective biomarker assessment, clinical oversight, and eventually supplementation.
+Evidence-informed supplementation usually follows three steps: food-first correction, objective biomarker assessment, and clinical oversight, culminating in supplementation.

 Iron may be used only when ferritin is confirmed to be low.
 Vitamin D3 is commonly indicated during UK winters.
 Vitamin B12 is appropriate where malabsorption or intake limitation is established.